-NOTE: During typical operation, the LEDs on the bottom left hand corner of the keypad should NOT be illuminated.
-The only LED that should light is the "OPERATING" LED, which should flash during operation.
+During typical operation, the LED's on the bottom left hand corner of the keypad should NOT be illuminated.
+The only LED that should light is the OPERATING LED, which should flash during operation.

-POWER LED ON Red when power is ON

-OFF when power is OFF

-FLASH every 5 sec. in Sleep Mode

-JACK LED (4 each) ON Red when Jack(s) are deployed

-OFF when jack(s) are stowed

-OPERATING LED FLASHING Red w/Auto

-Level or All Retract

-OFF when keypad is idle or "sleeping"

-LOW VOLTAGE LED ON Red when voltage is below 10.5 volts dc

-OFF when voltage is above 10.5 volts dc

-ENGAGE PARK BRAKE LED ON Red when park brake is not set

-OFF when park brake is set

-IGNITION ON LED ON Red when ignition is in the ON position

-OFF when ignition is OFF

-EXCESS SLOPE LED ON Red following an Auto Level attempt, if
+Power LED ON Red when power is ON OFF when power is OFF Jack LED SLEEP MODE Flashes every 1 second ON Red when Jack(s) are deployed Operating LED OFF when Jack(s) are stowed ON Red w/Auto Level or All Retract Low Voltage LED OFF when keypad is idle or sleeping ON Red when voltage is below 10.5 vVDC Engage Park Brake LED OFF when voltage is above 10.5 vVDC ON Red when park brake is not set Ignition On LED OFF when park brake is set ON Red when ignition is in the ON position Excess Slope LED OFF when iginition is OFF ON Red following an Auto Level attempt if system cannot overcome slope

-system cannot overcome slope OFF when slope is not excessive

-For complete instructions, troubleshooting and safety information refer to the manufacturer's manual online at https://equalizersystems.com/service-and-support/operation-and-installation-manuals/
+OFF when slope is not excessive For complete instructions, troubleshooting and safety information refer to the manufacturer's manual online at https://equalizersystems.com/service-and-support/operation-andinstallation-manuals/